arouene/vim-ansible-vault/README.md

         nnoremap <Leader>av :AnsibleVault<CR>
         nnoremap <Leader>au :AnsibleUnvault<CR>

+`ansible-vault` executable must be indenpendently installed, executable and accessible from PATH environment.

 ## USAGE

 The `ANSIBLE_VAULT_PASSWORD_FILE` environment variable must be set to a valid file path containing the password to use with ansible-vault to decrypt or encrypt values.

-`ansible-vault` executable must be indenpendently installed, executable and accessible from PATH environment, see |ansible-vault-installation|
+In the yaml file, place the cursor on a `key: value` yaml pair then execute the command `:AnsibleVault`.
+The encrypted value will replace the unencrypted value.

+To decrypt a value, in the yaml file, place the cursor on a `key: value` where value is `!vault |` then execute the command `:AnsibleUnvault`.
+The decrypted value will replace the crypted one.

 ### COMMANDS